me-nimasalehi/plugin-database/readme.txt

 Version: 1.0
 License: GNU General Public License v2

 This simple plugin enables you to manully add section into your page head.
+== Description ==
+A plugin which enables the WordPress administrator to add CSS, JS, META tags to the <HEAD> section of pages.
+This simple plugin enables you to manully add section into your page head.